Table of Contents

 - Virtual Private Network connection.
 AWS Directory Services, and ClassicLink (ClassicLink allows you to link an EC2-Classic instance to a VPC in your account, within the same region)

 - Virtual Private Network connection.
-AWS Directory Services, and Amazon Workspaces (WorkSpaces for Virtual desktops, and AWS Directory Services to authenticate to an existing on-premises AD through VPN)
+AWS Directory Services, and Amazon WorkSpaces (WorkSpaces for Virtual desktops, and AWS Directory Services to authenticate to an existing on-premises AD through VPN)

-- AWS Directory Service, Amazon Workspaces, and AWS Identity and Access Management (AD service needs a VPN connection to interact with an On-premise AD directory)
+- AWS Directory Service, Amazon WorkSpaces, and AWS Identity and Access Management (AD service needs a VPN connection to interact with an On-premise AD directory)

 - Amazon Elastic Compute Cloud, and AWS Identity and Access Management (Need WorkSpaces for virtual desktops)

-- Your company is planning on testing out Amazon workspaces for their account.
+- Your company is planning on testing out Amazon WorkSpaces for their account.
 They are going to allocate a set of workstations with static IP addresses for this purpose.
-They need to ensure that only these IP addresses have access to Amazon Workspaces.
+They need to ensure that only these IP addresses have access to Amazon WorkSpaces.
 How can you achieve this?

 - Create an IP Access Control Group

-- Place a WAF in front of Amazon Workspaces
+- Place a WAF in front of Amazon WorkSpaces

 - Specify the IP addresses in the NACL